tylerebowers/Schwab-API-Python/README.md

 ## Quick setup
-1. Python version 3.11 or higher is recommended.
-2. `pip3 install requests`
-3. Create a new Schwab developer app with callback url "https://127.0.0.1" and wait for approval.
+1. Create a new Schwab individual developer app with callback url "https://127.0.0.1" and wait for approval.
+2. Python version 3.11 or higher is recommended.
+3. `pip3 install requests`
-4. Paste keys in modules/universe.py specifically tokens.appKey, tokens.appSecret.
+4. Paste keys in modules/universe.py specifically tokens.appKey and tokens.appSecret.
-5. Start by running from main.py
+5. Start by running the main.py file.

 ## What can this program do?
  - Authenticate and access the api
  ### TBD
+ - Functions for all api functions (30% complete)
+ - Auto "access token" updates (90% complete)
  - Automatic refresh token updates. (not started)
- - Functions for all api functions (25% complete)
- - Auto "access token" updates (90% complete)
  - Stream all data types (not started) (waiting on schwab)